Catocala of District of Columbia

 Solid Black Underwings: Smallest to Largest, Similar Species Paired

-The forewing is a uniform light grey with thin and only slightly darkened antemedial, median and postmedial lines.
-There are no darkened dashes (slight anal dash) or transverse lines.
-The reniform area is slightly darkened while the area just before the subterminal line is a bit lighter.
+** 8781 judith, Judith's Underwing, (wingspan: 45-55mm), yes, small "black" underwing.
+FW uniform light grey with thin, only slightly darkened am, median and pml lines.
+No darkened dashes (slight anal dash) or transverse lines.
+Reniform area slightly darkened while area just before subterminal line is bit lighter.
 Note absence of hw white fringe.
 Joe Garris photo. unconfirmed

 ** 8782 Catocala flebilis, yes; Mournful, wingspan: 54-65mm.
 Diffuse black band runs from basal area to outer margin just below the apex, interrupted by a pale grey subreniform spot.
 The reniform spot is filled with brown and there is additional brown outside the postmedial line.
 There is no anal dash as there is in angusi.
 The hindwings have white fringe.
 J. K. Adams image.